thoughtbot/geocoding-on-rails/book/application_development/external_search_data.md

 ### Changes to the Model

 The model changes in two areas: `after_validation` calls the `#geocode` method (provided by the Geocoder gem) and the model now considers itself geocoded by `#address` instead of `#country_code`.
-Every time the model is validated, it will hit an external service and update its coordinates; while naive, it works well and is significantly more accurate than geocoding by postal code.
+Every time the model is validated, a request will be made to an external service to update the model's coordinates.
+While naive, it works well and is significantly more accurate than geocoding by postal code.

 ` app/models/location.rb@50bf859:3,12